 Both the DLOs and SLOs should be understood as operating at a level below the institutional level of the ULOs.

 To determine the effectiveness of various educational experiences, Cal Poly assesses student achievement of learning objectives/outcomes at the course, program, and university levels.
-This kind of evaluation may take the form of a direct assessment of student work (assignments, exams, projects, performances, etc.), perhaps using standardized rubrics, or an indirect assessment of perceptions via surveys administered to students, graduates, faculty, and employers.
+This kind of evaluation should usually take the form of a direct assessment of student work (assignments, exams, projects, performances, etc.), perhaps using standardized rubrics.
+In other cases it may be more feasible to use an indirect assessment of perceptions via surveys administered to students, graduates, faculty, and employers.
 The results are intended to be used primarily for the improvement of curricula and pedagogy, although they may also be used for accountability purposes to demonstrate the educational effectiveness of courses, programs, and the institution as a whole.
 As a result, Cal Poly students should expect that their academic work may be used for assessment purposes.